GameDevRhianna/gamedevdylan/README.md

 ### Howdy!
 I'm Dylan.

-I am currently an amateur programmer, content creator, 3d modeller and more!
+I am currently an amateur programmer, content creator, 3d modeller and writer!
+I don't have too much on my github profile at the moment, but that will (hopefully) change soon!